simonw/til/deno/pyodide-sandbox.md

 It would be interesting to see if this could be used to turn the `runner.js` into an executable that could be more easily distributed to platforms where I want to implement this sandbox pattern.

-Thah generated executable would presumably bundle Deno, V8, Pyodide and the WebAssembly build of Python itself!
+The generated executable would presumably bundle Deno, V8, Pyodide and the WebAssembly build of Python itself!